-Macular degeneration is an age-related disease of the eye involving the deterioration of the macula – the central part of the retina that lines the eye’s back wall and enables vision of fine details.
-Symptoms appear gradually starting with blurring or difficulty seeing in dim light as the macula cells die.
-Read more in our patient education guide.
+Macular degeneration is an age-related disease of the eye involving the deterioration of the macula — the central part of the retina that lines the eye’s back wall and helps you to see fine details.
+Symptoms appear gradually, starting with blurring or difficulty seeing in dim light

 There are two types of macular degeneration – wet and dry.

 - More common type, affecting 90% of people with macular degeneration

 - Causes central vision loss or a blind spot in the middle of the eye

 - Total blindness is not associated with this condition

 - May not affect both eyes